Clarence Odbody: In It's a Wonderful Life

 On Christmas Eve, 1945, George Bailey, a banker in the town of Bedford Falls facing financial ruin and disgrace, is contemplating committing suicide by jumping off a bridge into an icy river because the payout on his $15,000 life insurance policy would solve the problems confronting his business and family.
 Shortly before this, many in the community of Bedford Falls sense George's dismay and offer prayers.
 Two celestial beings hear all these prayers as well as observe George's intent to kill himself, and decide to send an angel to save him.
 For this task, the only available angel is Clarence Odbody, an AS2 (Angel Second Class), who after 200 years has yet to win his wings.
 To prepare for this assignment, Clarence is shown several scenes from George's life that show some of his selfless acts.
 Sent to Earth, Clarence finds George standing on a bridge about to leap into the river.
 Before George can jump off, Clarence jumps in the water, which prompts George to dive in to rescue him.
 Both are rescued by the bridge keeper, who allows them to dry off in his shack.

 As Clarence dries off, he reveals he is an angel (causing the tollkeeper to flee in fear), but George is still unconvinced and believes that if killing himself is such a bad idea, maybe everybody would be better off if he had never been born in the first place.
 Clarence sees to this (presumably appealing to his superiors, as he shouts to the sky "You don't have to make all that fuss about it."), and this transforms the snowiness into a windy night.

 George discovers that a great many things and people are not better off from his absence.
 His Uncle Billy, formerly in charge of the Bailey Building and Loan, lost his business when he accidentally gave the day's receipts to Potter in a folded-up newspaper, had a nervous breakdown, and spent the rest of his life in an insane asylum.

-His mother is now embittered and running a boardinghouse for the perpetually down-and-out.
+His mother was embittered and ran a boardinghouse for the perpetually down-and-out.
 His war-hero brother, Harry, had fallen through creek ice and drowned as a child, as George was not there to save him.
 As a result, the soldiers Harry saved from two Kamikaze planes died as well.